 3. Fry the chicken fingers:

-- Feel free to use any kind of crackers, pretzels, or even combination of crackers and Panko.
+- Swap the Ritz crackers for other breading options.
+Feel free to use any kind of crackers, pretzels, or even a combination of crackers and Panko breadcrumbs.

-- Heat the oil in the skillet well before adding the chicken fingers.
+- In order to get the perfect golden brown chicken tenders, be sure to heat the oil in the skillet well before adding the chicken fingers.

-Here’re my favorite ways to serve these crispy bites of chicken:
+Here’re our favorite ways to serve these chicken tenders:

 - Simply over salad – Interestingly, my boys’ favorite way to eat this chicken.